aharonium/opensiddur.org/posts/HTML/compilations/festival-guides-and-haggadot/tu-bishvat-seder/the-trees-are-davvening-abridged-a-tu-bishvat-haggadah-by-dr-barak-gale-and-dr-ami-goodman.html.md

 <body>
 Title: סֵדֶר ט״וּ בִּשְׁבָט | The Trees are Davvening, a Tu Bishvat Seder Haggadah by Barak Gale and Ami Goodman with excerpts from the P'ri Ets Hadar (1991 abridged)<br />
 Primary contributor: barak.gale<br />
-Attribution and License: please consult the following URL: <a href="http://opensiddur.org/?p=2376">http://opensiddur.org/?p=2376</a>
+For attribution and license, please consult the following URL: <a href="http://opensiddur.org/?p=2376">http://opensiddur.org/?p=2376</a>
 <p />
 <hr />